jimhigson/oboe.js/writing/main/3_Background.md

 However, with Node don't have to reengineer to move from client to server.

+Big/small message problem and granularity.
+With small: http overhead.
+With big: not all may be needed.

+Javascript as mis-understood language (CITE: Crockford) - list features available.

+(correctly, ECMAScript) Misleadingly named after Java as a marketing ploy when Java was a new technology (CITE) - in true more similar to Scheme or Lisp but with Java or C inspired syntax.

 Where the delays are in a web application
 -----------------------------------------